-The Fund has no significant concentration of credit risk with respect to any single counterparty or group of counterparties other than those receivables specifically provided for and mentioned within Note 5.
+The Fund has no significant concentration of credit risk with respect to any single counterparty or group of counterparties other than those receivables specifically provided for and mentioned within Note Performance Fees in Advance.
 The main source of credit risk to the Fund is considered to relate to the class of assets described as "loans receivable".